ryan-miles/meals.stellation.one/README.md

-# 🍽️ meals.stellation.one — Miles Family Meal Planner
+# 🍽️ Family Meal Planner

 A sleek, static web app for planning and presenting weekly meals and grocery lists for the Miles family.
 Built for speed, style, and simplicity using pure HTML/CSS/JS, and deployed via AWS.